 Anne Frank’s innocent, yet cautionary, tale of life in hiding still evokes emotions of horror and empathy today.
-George Stevens’s film captures the tension and claustrophobia of those dangerous times, while Alfred Newman’s beautiful score resonates with warmth, innocence and longing.
+George Stevens’s film captures the tension and claustrophobia of those dangerous times, while Alfred Newman’s beautiful score resonates with warmth, innocence, and longing.
 Not nearly so dire as the circumstances surrounding it, Newman’s music is the epitome of the composer’s style.
 And those inimitable Newman strings have never sounded more lovely.
 A heartbreaking work.

 7. SUNSET BOULEVARD (1950)

 Franz Waxman’s Oscar-winning classic is a model of dramatic eccentricity.
 Much like Gloria Swanson’s unhinged Norma Desmond, Waxman’s music takes us through a variety of moods and styles—from silent movie comedy and dramatic chase music to jazz and Straussian madness.
-From its opening chords to that final descent down the staircase, Waxman’s score is captures the underbelly of Hollywood and fame like no other.
+From its opening chords to that final descent down the staircase, Waxman’s score captures the underbelly of Hollywood and fame like no other.

 6. THE BEST YEARS OF OUR LIVES (1946)

 The fear and tension, loneliness, heartbreak, and joy of veterans returning home are at the heart of Hugo Friedhofer’s Oscar-winning score.
 Though the setting is post-WWII, the music still feels fresh and alive.
 With spare, open harmonies, Friedhofer keeps the sentimentality at bay without forsaking any of the emotion inherent in the drama.
 A beautiful, moving score that kicks you in the gut.